Flip Cards Widget for Website. Free, Unlimited - Poper

 Key facts

-• Real 3D flip cards use CSS transform-style: preserve-3d, perspective (typically 1000px), and rotateY(180deg) on the back face
+• Real 3D flip cards use CSS transform-style: preserve-3d and perspective, rather than a 2D opacity crossfade

 Last fact-checked: .
 We re-verify every quarter.